nrfconnect/sdk-nrf/samples/profiler/README.rst

    :depth: 2

 The Profiler sample demonstrates the functionality of the :ref:`profiler` subsystem.
-It shows how to use the Profiler to log and visualize data about custom events that are not part of the :ref:`event_manager`.
+It shows how to use the Profiler to log and visualize data about custom events that are not part of the :ref:`app_evt_mgr`.

 Requirements
 ************